15 Best Places to Live in Mississippi

 Tupelo is proud to be the birthplace of Elvis Presley!
 For avid fans of the late rock god surely this is all you need to know about the area to warrant upping sticks and moving in!

-There are some fantastic job opportunities in Tupelo, Toyota, Cooper Tyre and Ashely Furniture all have workshops here so although median annual income is just $41,400, unemployment is seldom a topic of conversation.
+There are some fantastic job opportunities in Tupelo, Toyota, Cooper Tyre and Ashely Furniture all have workshops here so although median annual income is just over $41,000, unemployment is seldom a topic of conversation.

 Property prices here in Tupelo are highly desirable.
-Many properties coming in at under $100,000 which is a real treat for Mississippi.
+Many properties coming in below the national average, which is a real treat for Mississippi.

 For those prepared to do their time working hard in the manufacturing industry and want a property that is a project, this is the place to be.